 HEALTH OCCUPATIONS RELATED SKILLS - Will be held off campus at Clay County Hospital (12 - 2 credits - State Code: 1st semester: 14002A001 and 2nd semester: 14051A001) - This course provides students with a core of knowledge to the health care industry and helps refine their health care-related knowledge and skills.
 The core of knowledge will develop the students' cognitive and affective skills in formulating a strong foundation for entry-level skill development.
 Topics covered usually include (but are not limited to) an overview of health care delivery: patient care, including assessment of vital signs, body mechanics, diet, anatomy and physiology; identification and use of medical equipment and supplies; medical terminology; hygiene and disease prevention; first aid and CPR procedures; laboratory procedures; and ethical and legal responsibilities.
 After successful completion, students will be able to take their CNA Boards costing \$75.
 Requirements/Prerequisites: 15 student limit for this class.
-Administrative Approval based on Attendance, Behavior, Grades, and Test Scores.
+Selection Process for class entrance based on Attendance, Behavior, Grades, Test Scores, and Application Essay.
 Mandatory meetings are required with Hospital and Frontier.
 Cost (approximate and subject to change): Background check: \$32.00, Basic Life Support CPR \$18, Flu Shot, 2 Step TB test.
-Class will begin at 7:30 A.M, which allows the opportunity to have a free period within your school day.
+Class will begin at 7:30 A.M.
 Colleges courses would be Health Occupations and Medical Terminology for Fall Semester and CNA in the spring.